Āpiha Ārai Mate Hōrapa

 Skills and knowledge

-Quarantine officers need to have knowledge of:
+Quarantine officers need to have:

-- Ministry for Primary Industries quarantine regulations and standards
+- knowledge of quarantine rules and standards

 - do shift work that may include nights and weekends, and they may sometimes be on call